Absence of $\mathrm{O} (2)$ symmetry in the Vicsek model: Introduction

 To achieve a unified understanding of such phenomena, theoretical models of self-propelled particles have been actively developed.
 Among them, the Vicsek model and its variants~\cite{Vicsek_001, Chate_001, Ramaswamy_001, Bowick_001, Fodor_001, te-Vrugt_001}, which assume only local velocity-alignment interactions, are widely regarded as the simplest theoretical framework that exhibits a phase transition from a disordered state to an ordered state~\cite{Czirok_002}.
 This result demonstrates that phase transitions and critical phenomena can arise even in nonequilibrium systems, thereby significantly accelerating the progress of active matter research.

 Since the introduction of the Vicsek model, the study of active matter has rapidly expanded, leading to the development of hydrodynamic theories, continuum descriptions, and quantitative comparisons with experiments.
 These advances suggest that active matter is not merely a description of biological phenomena but may represent a distinct universality class in nonequilibrium statistical physics.
-Indeed, due to the combined effects of energy dissipation and self-propulsion, active matter is now regarded as an archetypal non-equilibrium many-body system exhibiting collective behavior that has no equivalent in equilibrium systems~\cite{Feder_001}.
+Indeed, due to the combined effects of energy dissipation and self-propulsion, active matter is now regarded as an archetypal nonequilibrium many-body system exhibiting collective behavior that has no equivalent in equilibrium systems~\cite{Feder_001}.

-As mentioned above, the Vicsek model is one of the most important models in active matter~\cite{Vicsek_001, Chate_001, Ramaswamy_001, Bowick_001, Fodor_001, te-Vrugt_001}, and it is widely believed to exhibit a phase transition accompanied by spontaneous symmetry breaking of $O (2)$ symmetry.
-In this paper, we revisit the original definition of the Vicsek model~\cite{Vicsek_001} and examine its properties from the perspective of $O (2)$ symmetry.
-More specifically, we show that the original Vicsek model lacks $O (2)$ symmetry.
+As mentioned above, the Vicsek model is one of the most important models in active matter~\cite{Vicsek_001, Chate_001, Ramaswamy_001, Bowick_001, Fodor_001, te-Vrugt_001}, and it is widely believed to exhibit a phase transition accompanied by spontaneous symmetry breaking of $\mathrm{O} (2)$ symmetry.
+In this paper, we revisit the original definition of the Vicsek model~\cite{Vicsek_001} and examine its properties from the perspective of $\mathrm{O} (2)$ symmetry.
+More specifically, we show that the original Vicsek model lacks $\mathrm{O} (2)$ symmetry.
+That is, the principal-value formulation of the original Vicsek update rule introduces a branch-cut dependence, which breaks the global phase-shift invariance of the angular dynamics.
 For clarity, we refer to this model as the $\arctan$ Vicsek model to distinguish it from another variant considered in this paper.
 We further demonstrate that an adaptive choice of the global phase drastically changes the resulting macroscopic behavior.
 Notably, this phenomenon is inherent in the original definition of the Vicsek model, which employs trigonometric functions in its update rule.
-We also discuss the relationship with Ref.~\cite{Baglietto_001}, where the effect of random rotations of the reference frame on the macroscopic behavior of the Vicsek model was studied.
-Finally, we clarify the difference between their definition of $O (2)$ symmetry and the definition adopted in the present work.
+To support the main claims of this study, we discuss the continuous-time limit of the Vicsek model and the relationship of our findings with Ref.~\cite{Baglietto_001}, where the effect of random rotations of the reference frame on the macroscopic behavior of the Vicsek model was studied, in the Appendixes.